-What do you do when you want to "just take a look at / fix this file" while working with Claude Code?
+What do you do when you're working in Claude Code and feel like, "I want to take a quick look at or fix this file"?

 2026-04-14